 Error Guessing in Software Testing

-- identify test cases associated with assumptions that may have been made when writing the specifications
+- identify the test cases associated with assumptions that could have been made when writing the specifications

 See an example: "Binary Sort"

 - table size is a power of 2

 - table size is (a power of 2) +/- 1